Lend Me Your Husband (1935 film)

 Lend Me Your Husband is a 1935 British comedy film directed by Frederick Hayward and starring John Stuart, Nora Swinburne and Nancy Burne.
-It was made at Walton Studios as a quota quickie.
+It was written by Randall Faye and Michael Trevellian, and was made at Walton Studios as a quota quickie.
 The film's sets were designed by the art director Don Russell.

+Synopsis

+Jeff Green is in love with his friend Tony's wife, Ba-Ba, and plans to run away with her.
+Jeff is already married himself, to Virgie, who discovers his plan but lets him go, confident that a week in Ba-Ba's company will cure his infatuation.
+In the farcical confusion which follows, involving an imagined kidnapping, it does.